City to enforce parking ordinance in south Laredo

-LAREDO, TX (KGNS) - The City of Laredo is looking to crack down on parking laws in south Laredo.
+LAREDO, TX (KGNS) - The City of Laredo is continuing to crack down on parking laws in south Laredo.

-Starting on Tuesday, crews will be out in full force in the Independence Hills, George Washington, Pecan Acres, Las Americas, and Cuatro Vientos area.
+Starting on Monday, crews will be out in full force in the Santa Fe and Santa Rita neighborhoods.

 Parking officials will be looking out for parked cars against traffic flow, blocked driveways, parking on sidewalks and even commercial vehicles in residential areas.